MRU-F25-COMP2603/2633-term-project-free-bird/README.md

 How to run: Clone the repository into Visual Studio Code, open a new terminal and type "flutter run"

+Features: Account creation and usage, flight data storing, document storing, language translation, currency conversion

 Troubleshooting: delete "pubspec.lock" and type "flutter pub get" in the terminal.
 Type "flutter doctor" if this does not fix the issue.

-Bug reportiong: Create an issue within Github
+Bug reporting: Create an issue within Github

 ---Developer Guide---